2019 Mercedes-AMG A45, as imagined by Autocar

 As shown in images below, the model can squat to bring its sump to little more than an inch from the ground.
 The current car is renowned for its stiff adjustable set-up, so this development car suggests AMG could want even more body composure for track-day driving in its future model.

 Today’s four-year-old 376bhp first-generation A45 is capable of 0-62mph in 4.2sec, but AMG is planning to ramp up straight-line performance further still.
-That’s a reflection of the threat from mega-hatch competition coming from the recently upgraded Audi RS3, plus the M2 CSL under development at BMW's M division.
+That’s a reflection of the mega-hatch competition coming from the recently upgraded Audi RS3, plus the M2 CSL under development at BMW's M division.

 The A45’s M133 turbocharged 2.0-litre petrol engine has been comprehensively reworked to give the second evolution of the four-cylinder unit the highest specific output of any AMG production car engine.
-It will have more than 200bhp per litre, trumping the 189bhp per litre of its predecessor.
+It will have more than 200bhp per litre, trumping the 189bhp of its predecessor.

 The engine changes will enable the new A45 to outpunch the RS3 (which has 394bhp) and M2 (which outputs 365bhp) in terms of outright power.
 The updates will also establish the new AMG model as the most powerful series-production hatchback that Mercedes has created so far.